-Indicative assessments in this unit are as follows: (1) professional learning plan; (2) eportfolio; and (3) presentation - group.
+Indicative assessments in this unit are as follows: (1) professional learning plan; (2) assignment; and (3) poster.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit rules

 - Enrolment inBH020 Bachelor of Education (Primary) (Honours)

 - 30 hours